 What does a CAS registry number look like?

-How do I find out a CAS name and number?
+How do I find a chemical's CAS name and number?

 How do I get a CAS number assigned?